Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Photo of you, probably.
 Photo by Andrea Bertozzini.

-If your cat is in an environment that constantly is bombarding them with stressors or they have repeated stressors without time to reduce their stress, they’re going to find even minor events to be overwhelming.
-If your cat is prone to aggress as a way to defend themselves or try to escape the stressors, you may find them biting or scratching at you.
+If your cat is in an environment that constantly is bombarding them with stressors, doesn’t allow them to engage in normal cat behavior, or they have repeated stressors without time to reduce their stress, they’re going to find even minor events to be overwhelming.
+This additive stress may result in aggressive behaviors.

 The best thing you can do in these situations is to work to reduce your cat’s anxiety and fear.
 This could involve removing the source of fear or helping your cat feel the world is more predictable.